(Last update 20th November 2018)

 Consolidated Product line:

 Important note: Mistika Ultima 8.7 version has been renamed as Mistika Ultima 8.8.
 They are the same version, just renamed in order to have an easier to understand product line and product compatibiliity.
-(The name change was done during last betas of version 8.7, so there was never a Mistika Ultima 8.7 final release)..
+(The name change was done during last betas of version 8.7)..

 - Both Mistika Ultima 8.8 and Mistika Review 8.8 can read projects from Mistika VR 8.8

-.- Mistika VR 8.8 can not read files from other Mistika products, although the project files that it creates ( .vrenv and .rnd files) can be read by all the others.
-That is considered normal because Mistika VR is specialised on stitching as the first step in the production chain, and it is not designed to read more complicated scenes.
+- Mistika VR 8.8 can not read files from other Mistika products, although the project files that it creates ( .vrenv and .rnd files) can be read by the other prodcuts.
+That is considered normal because Mistika VR is specialised on stitching as the first step in the production chain, and it does not have an interface to manage more complicated timelines

 Mistika Immersive Reality Toolset module: